 Excitingly for the first time in 2019 the Ballarat International Foto Biennale will launch its NEW PHOTOGRAPHY AWARD.
 This award places the focus on photographic artists working throughout the Asia Pacific region; seeking to find those whose work is beginning to receive critical attention and deserves to be seen by international audiences.
 A selection of up to 6 artists will each receive a solo exhibition within the 2019 core program in a venue alongside other finalists, and receive one-on-one support from BIFB curators in the realisation of their exhibition.

 All applicants will have their submissions reviewed by an international jury of leading curators and gallery directors.
 Judges will award one cash prize of AUD $10,000 to an overall winner, with an extra AUD $1,000 being awarded the People’s Choice Award, as voted by the public.

 Applications open: NOW

-The Ballarat International Foto Biennale New Photography Award is open to all photographers aged between 18-40, and living in the Asia-Pacific.
+The Ballarat International Foto Biennale New Photography Award is open to all photographers aged 18 and over, and living in the Asia-Pacific.
 The submitted series must:

 The premise for the 2019 Ballarat International Foto Biennale is ‘Hello World.’
 At the outset, with its polite gesture – hello – this salutation acknowledges some of the major challenges facing a globalising world and its population.
 Specifically, this rather personifying greeting evokes investigations into human behaviour and human intervention in areas of ecology, rights, race, capital, and conflict.
 At the same time, ‘Hello World’ references the universally considered syntax of computer programming, recognising the omnipresence of the digital era and its rapid re-invention and re-interpretation of photography and the way it is consumed.